ans-group/docs.ukfast.co.uk/source/fastdrive/resettingpasswords.md

 ![Image83](files/Image83.png)

-From here you’ll be able to see the __Basic info__ section and within the section is an option to reset the user’s password.
+From here you’ll be able to see the __Basic info__ section and you'll see an option to reset the user’s password.

 ![Image84](files/Image84.png)